kisielo85/pixel_finder/README.md

 well, since the project relies on unofficial datasets, it just happens.

-basically - the more pixels you've placed, the higher the chance of them being in unofficial datasets, and that translates to a better chanse of getting the correct result
+basically - the more pixels you've placed, the higher the chance of them being in unofficial datasets, and that translates to a better chance of getting the correct result

 read more in the [How does it work](#how-does-it-work) section